The Anvil Centre Artists-in-Residence Program

 The Anvil Centre AiR is a self-directed residency program offering opportunities for artists to focus on work in a creative environment, with dedicated studio time.

-This residency accommodates artists and artist collectives working in sculpture, print, fibre, drawing, painting, writing and literary arts, music, dance and performance for a four-week period for research, development and production of new or ongoing bodies of work.
+This residency accommodates artists and artist collectives working in sculpture, print, fibre, drawing, painting, writing and literary arts, music, dance and performance for an eight-week period for research, development and production of new or ongoing bodies of work.
 In exchange, artists will facilitate an outreach program for the local community during their residency.

 Sam Davidson, Sarah Gallos, Sandeep Johal, Chelsea Comeau, Teodora Zamfirescu, Elisa Yon, Lois Klassen, Jennifer Pielak, Meichen Waxer, Andrea Taylor, Margery Theroux, Julian Legere, Michelle Cyr, Farouche Collective (Mahaila Patterson O'Brien, Felicia Lau, Erika Mitsuhashi), Jessica Gnyp, and Dawn Livera.

 2018 Anvil Centre Artists-in-Residence Program Current Call For Proposals:

 The Anvil Centre Artist-in-Residence Program is calling for proposals for the 2018 calendar year.
 Deadline to submit applications is Wednesday November 15 2017, 4:30pm.
 For more information, download full Call for Proposals.